Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Redshift evolution of angular momentum

 \section{Redshift evolution of angular momentum}

 In Section \ref{FurtherValidation} we showed that \meraxes can reproduce the observed local relations between angular momentum and mass.
 We now present the model's predictions for the evolution of these relations with redshift.
-We only consider galaxies with halo angular momenta $j_H>10^{-2} \textrm{km Mpc s}^{-1}$, since \textit{Tiamat} is unresolved at lower values, and also restrict our analysis to disc-dominated galaxies (B/T$<0.3$).
+We restrict our analysis to disc-dominated (B/T$<0.3$), central galaxies.

-We plot the median stellar angular momentum as a function of stellar mass from $z=7$ to $z=2$ in Figure \ref{AngularMomentumEvolution}.
+We plot the median total stellar specific angular momentum as a function of total stellar mass from $z=7$ to $z=2$ in Figure \ref{AngularMomentumEvolution}.
 The relation evolves to higher values of $j_\ast$ for lower redshifts, at a fixed stellar mass.
-From $z=7$ to 2, the relation increases by $\sim0.5$ dex, significant relative to the 16th--84th percentile range for the $z=2$ relation.
+From $z=7$ to $z=2$, the relation increases by $\sim0.5$ dex, significant relative to the 16th--84th percentile range for the $z=2$ relation.

 At lower redshifts, observations show a range of results for the evolution of the $j_\ast$--$M_\ast$ relation.
 For example, \citet{Contini2016} investigated a sample of low-mass star-forming galaxies at $0.2<z<1.4$ (median $z\simeq0.6$) and found them to follow the $z=0$ relation.
 The $z=1$ observations of \citet{Marasco2019} are also consistent with no evolution. \citet{Harrison2017}, however, find that star forming galaxies at $z\simeq0.9$ have 0.2--0.3 dex less angular momentum for a fixed stellar mass compared to $z=0$ galaxies. \citet{Swinbank2017} study star-forming galaxies in $z=0.23$--1.65 and find that most massive star-forming discs at $z\simeq0$ must have increased their specific angular momentum by around a factor of 3 since $z\simeq1$. \citet{Alcorn2018} find a decrease in angular momentum for star-forming galaxies at $2<z<2.5$ consistent with \citet{Harrison2017}, however they find little to no increase in the $j_\ast$--$M_\ast$ relation if its slope is constrained to 2/3.